joshleveck/TEJ-Projects/README.md

 # TEJ-Projects

-These are some images of the projects i created for my highschool TEJ course.
+These are some images of the projects I created for my highschool TEJ course.